 Where to Eat in Sydney City

-If you’ve done any research on what Australians like to drink, the top of the list undoubtedly COFFEE, Sydneysiders love their coffee and know how to damn-well make a fantastic coffee.
+If you’ve done any research on what Australians like to drink, the top of the list is undoubtedly COFFEE, Sydneysiders love their coffee and know how to damn well make a fantastic coffee.
 If you fancy yourself a bit of a coffee enthusiast I would recommend stopping by Single O in Surry Hills.

-After a long day of exploring the city no doubt you’ll want to dig into a fantastic dinner.
-Chippendale’s Spice Alley features 7 cuisines from South East Asia, and offers a street food vibes with stalls for each cuisine, and lanterns hung above the alleyway.
+After a long day of exploring the city no doubt, you’ll want to dig into a fantastic dinner.
+Chippendale’s Spice Alley features 7 cuisines from South East Asia and offers street food vibes with stalls for each cuisine, and lanterns hung above the alleyway.

 If you’re looking for suburbs with great food, try Surry Hills, Newtown, Barangaroo, Rushcutters Bay, and Chinatown.